-The Psychiatric Mental Health Nurse Practitioner Master’s Degree Program at XXXX University is my first choice for graduate school.
+The Psychiatric Mental Health Nurse Practitioner master's degree program at XXXX University is my first choice for graduate school.
 I hope to become the best Psychiatric Mental Health Nurse Practitioner possible.

-While raised mainly in the Bay Area, much of my family is from Eastern Kentucky, and I look forward to better understanding those roots during my time in your program.
+While raised in the Bay Area, much of my family is from Eastern Kentucky, and I look forward to better understanding those roots during my time in your program.
 I am also very favorably impressed by the sheer excellence and creativity of the program at XXXX.
-I am convinced that working as a mental health nurse will provide me with a great sense of pride and satisfaction.
+I am convinced that working as a mental health nurse will provide me with a profound sense of pride and satisfaction.

 The issues surrounding our mental health care system are huge and require dedicated, well-trained, and compassionate individuals to deal with them effectively.
 I am passionate about ensuring people with mental illness have a voice.
 Unfortunately, mental illness has a stigma attached, and people avoid getting the desperately needed help.
 I feel called to serve as an advocate.
 As nurses, we connect with our patients deeper than a doctor.
 I enjoy the connection I develop with the people entrusted in my care.
 Nursing focuses on education and preventative medicine, one of the most important aspects of medicine, teaching patients to stay healthy and prevent illness.